Jasonmilk/Anaphase-Helix/README.md

 ana run "What is the meaning of life?"
 ```

 In mock mode, you will see a full cognitive loop trace in JSON logs, ending with a mock reasoning draft.
+In real mode, the agent will call Tuck to generate actual LLM responses.
 The agent transitions through all seven states: `perceive → assess_priority → plan → execute → reflect → consolidate → sleep`.

 ### Visualize Cognitive Process with Ana Loom